 The period of notice applicable under the Managing Director's executive contract is six months in case the company terminates the contract.
-In case the executive contract terminates due to reasons attributable to the company, the Managing Director will be entitled to bonuses under the performance-based bonus scheme for the year of contract termination, provided that the schemes' performance criteria and the criteria for payment under the schemes' terms and conditions are fulfilled.
+In case the executive contract terminates due to reasons attributable to the company, the Managing Director will be entitled to bonuses under the performance-based bonus scheme for the year of contract termination and the bonuses from the personnel fund, provided that the schemes' performance criteria and the criteria for payment under the terms and conditions are fulfilled.